nazdridoy/ngpt/docs/api/cli.md

 def prettify_streaming_markdown(renderer='rich', is_interactive=False, header_text=None)
 ```

-Creates a streaming markdown renderer that updates in real-time.
+Creates a streaming markdown renderer that updates in real-time with loading spinner functionality.

 **Parameters:**
 - `renderer` (str): Which renderer to use ('auto', 'rich', 'glow')